This is an undergraduate course on computer operating systems.

 you should know how to program and you should know what's inside a processor/CPU and

-how it works (i.e., how the CPU executes machine instructions).
+how it works (i.e., how a CPU executes machine instructions).

 - The programming assignments of this class will be very demanding (kernel 3 will be extremely difficult and very very time-consuming).